One of our DogTime fans has questions for Dear Labby about her new dog’s fear of Halloween commotion! She writes:

 I adopted a very skittish Scottie a few months ago, and this will be her first Halloween in my home.

 We have good relationships with all of our neighbors and usually receive quite a few trick-or-treaters.
-Since our dog is still adjusting to her new digs, and I believe that endless doorbell ringing and a stream of kids would set her back significantly.
+Since our dog is still adjusting to her new digs, I believe that endless doorbell ringing and a stream of kids would set her back significantly.

 Holidays Are Uneasy for Nervous Terrier and Edgy Dog-parents

-Remember, H.A.U.N.T.E.D.: Your first priority Halloween night is not to see that mini Lady Gaga gets her fun-size Butterfinger (or is it fun-size Lady Gaga and mini Butterfinger?).
+Remember, H.A.U.N.T.E.D., your first priority Halloween night is not to see that mini Elsa gets her fun-size Butterfinger–or is it fun-size Elsa and mini Butterfinger?
 Rather, it’s to ensure your animals are safe and comfortable.

 You can take it a step further by leaving a note on your door letting people know not to knock or ring the doorbell.
-My friend left a note one year saying that she was very sick and contagious and not to knock.
-You could even put a cover over your doorbell to keep people from calling at your door.
+My friend left a note one year saying that she was very sick and contagious.
+That might keep people from calling at your door.